Solomon Islands leader visits Beijing, highlighting US-China rivalry in South Pacific | Law-Order

 The nearby island nation of Kiribati also switched official relations to Beijing in 2019.

+Meeting later with Sogavare, Xi said Beijing wants to expand relations and trade through its Belt and Road Initiative to build ports and other infrastructure from the Pacific across Asia and Africa.

-China's foreign ministry said last week Sogavare's visit would “inject new momentum” into relations and “deepen mutual political trust.''
+“China supports more Chinese enterprises to invest and start businesses in the region,” Xi said, according to state TV.
+“China understands that Pacific Island countries are facing severe challenges from climate change and is willing to strengthen exchanges and cooperation.”
+China's Foreign Ministry said last week that Sogavare's visit would “inject new momentum” into relations and “deepen mutual political trust.''
 China's efforts to develop closer relations with other Pacific governments have largely failed.

 The Biden administration has responded by announcing plans to reopen an American Embassy in the Solomon Islands.

-Biden convened a summit of Pacific Island leaders in September to unveil a strategy that included climate change, maritime security and preventing overfishing.
+Biden convened a summit of Pacific Island leaders in September to unveil a strategy that included cooperation in climate change, maritime security and preventing overfishing.

 Biden promised $810 million in new aid for Pacific Island nations over the next decade, including $130 million to address the effects of climate change.